Last Updated on April 22, 2025 by Maged kamel

 In the post-Bearing Type connections-part-2.The minimum spacing between bolts is S.

-The minimum Center to Centerline is not less than (2 2/3 db), where db is the bolt diameter.
-Preferably to be 3d as 3 diameters.
-But the clear distance, not less than d.
+The minimum center-to-centerline distance is not less than (2 2/3 db), where db is the bolt diameter.
+Preferably, it should be 3d as 3 diameters.
+But the clear distance should be not less than d.

 Nominal hole dimension for bearing type connection.